Ascend Group: WeMall

 Launched in Thailand as a flagship business to consumer e-commerce platform, iTrueMart serviced an average of 14,000 orders per day in the fourth quarter of 2015.
 This put it a close second to Lazada Thailand in revenue and competed first for fulfillment options. iTrueMart expanded to the Philippines last November 15, 2015 as its first satellite office, initially serving the Metro Manila and Luzon sector.
 Services were launched to the island groups of Visayas and Mindanao on April 26, 2016. iTrueMart is ongoing a rebrand as WeMall to also cater to marketplace sellers.

 iTrueMart PH ceased trading in September 2016 and has since closed the business in the Philippines.

 Aden

 Founded in October 2015, Aden has served more than 3 million customers in Thailand.
 Aden provides warehousing and inventory management.
 It manages warehouse facilities in Thailand.

 WeLoveShopping

 Established as the consumer to consumer platform to cater to resellers and small merchants, WeLoveShopping houses more than 320,000 stores in Thailand.
 It began as the flagship e-commerce platform of Ascend Group.

 Pantavanij

 Founded in 2001, Pantavanij was recently acquired into the portfolio of Ascend Group.
 C.P.
 Group, Ascend's parent firm, owns a 90% stake in Pantavanij with Bangkok Bank owning the remaining 10%.
 It offers business-to-business services, with portfolios extending from consulting, marketplace and government services. s Bangkok Bank Public Company Limited, Siam Cement, and Benchachinda Holdings, PLC forms its core corporate client, along with parent firms of Ascend Group, C.P.
 Group and True Corporation.

+Ascend Travel

+Ascend Travel offers a unique booking system that blends cutting-edge technology with Thai culture.
+Through Mu Travel Tech, we combine astrology and science to create positive travel experiences.
+Enjoy “Well Sleep, Feel Great, and Be Auspicious” with our extensive global network, featuring Thailand’s largest selection of budget accommodations.